Last updated: August 17, 2020

 Importing employee data from MS Excel allows you to quickly and easily add employee budget lines to your budget.
 You can build a budget and import employee data from Excel, or you can import data from Excel at a later time.

-💡 Download the Employees Excel CSV file to assist you with preparing the employee data you intend to import to Budgeting and Planning from Excel.
+💡 Download the Employees Excel CSV file to assist you with preparing the employee data you intend to import to SIP from Excel.

 Employee budget lines can be added to any Salary & Wages budget groups under Cost of Revenues or Operational Expenses.
 (See Getting started with employees for more information.)